Dual Identity: Why I Maintain Two Websites

 Separation of Concerns, Applied to Identity

-In development, we don’t put everything in one file.
+In development, we don’t put everything in one place.

 We separate: